Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 1. Completely overall the design and build out footer
 2. Debug any janky functionality
+3. Write stories and test for changes
-3. Launch to vercel
+4. Launch to vercel
-4. Test mobile and offline capabilities -- Impelment the queued push to the cloud feature
+5. Test mobile and offline capabilities -- Impelment the queued push to the cloud feature
-5. Add domain https://app.golfjournal.io to hosting
+6. Add domain https://app.golfjournal.io to hosting
-6. Add section for contributions to docs
+7. Add section for contributions to docs
-7. Research how-to & publish PWA
+8. Research how-to & publish PWA

 ## Build status